valtech-sd/amqp-cacoon/README.md

    If you're publishing to a named Exchange (which is more flexible) then you can still pass a routing key but be sure to BIND that exchange to one or more queues based on the routing key so that the exchnage knows how to route your messages!
 Learn more about routing here: https://www.rabbitmq.com/tutorials/tutorial-four-javascript.html
 1. This is the message to publish.
-Notice is must be a Buffer.
+Notice it must be a Buffer.

 > **Note:** Please see **./examples/example-amqp-publish.js** for a complete example.